emarod/LLMs/README.md

-# 🤖 CIC IPN Chatbot – LlamaIndex RAG Demo
+# 🤖 LlamaIndex RAG Demo

 This is a (toy) lightweight Retrieval-Augmented Generation (RAG) project using **LlamaIndex** to enable AI-powered question answering over custom documents.